C0mposer/Spyro-1-Practice-Rom/wiki/03-il-timer.md

 **Menu path:** Mod Menu → IL Settings

-IL Mode lets you do individual level runs to time, or submit to the IL Spreadsheet.
+IL Mode lets you do individual level runs.
+It automatically tracks your time, and loops the level over and over.

+You can submit runs you're happy with to the IL Spreadsheet.

 [View the IL Spreadsheet](https://www.docs.google.com/spreadsheets/d/1FLkc8-dGTO4jJhAi5nDrhm0h6qlVflPlAIlXAYEylsg/edit#gid=1140951951)